desromj/rubyred/README.md

 - Z
   - normal jump
   - jump straight up in the air
+  - hold while jumping towards a ledge to grab the edge and pull yourself up
 - Hold SHIFT+Z
   - spring jump
   - jump straight up in the air with double height